Q: What is the Panoway initiative and project?

 Q: How can I help?

 Wayzata has a longstanding tradition of offering opportunities for residents to create dedications or memorials for friends and loved ones.
-Panoway on Wayzata Bay will include numerous possibilities to sponsor the features and amenities ranging from trees and gardens to a 9/11 Memorial that is planned to be unveiled in 2021.
+Panoway on Wayzata Bay will include numerous possibilities to sponsor the features and amenities ranging from trees and gardens to structures, docks and pathways.
 The Panoway naming and recognition effort will help preserve our history and tell the stories of Wayzata’s past, present and future.